roackb2/pat-tree/README.md

 var json = tree.toJSON();
 ```
 The result json has following three keys:
 	`header`: JSON object,
 	`documents`: array,
 	`tree`: array

-You could store them to database and use reborn to generate the tree again.
+You could store them to database and use `tree.reborn()` to generate the tree again.
-If using mongoDB, you can store the three items to seperate collections,
+In NoSQL database, you can store the three items to seperate collections,
 `header` collection would contain exactly one document, and `documents` and `tree` would contain lots of documents.

-For Example, if using mongodb:
+For Example, if using MongoDB native driver:
 ```javascript
 	var json = tree.toJSON();